Should I continue with 'x' online program?

 The simple answer is: “I don’t like to recommend any”.

-Up until this day, I have not come across any online programs that I can recommend with full confidence to every school, in every context, so until I do, I don’t recommend any.
-Some schools go with Mathletics, others like Times Table Rock Stars , others have signed up to Matific or Nessy Number Sense.
-Whichever you choose (or don’t choose) I think it is important for schools to have some discussions about the reasons ‘why’ they are using or considering using these programs.
+Up until this day, I have not come across any online programs that I can recommend with full confidence to every school, in every context, so until I do, I will refrain from recommending any particular programs in this blog.
+Some schools go with Mathletics, many love Times Table Rock Stars , others have signed up to Matific or Nessy Number Sense.
+Whichever you choose (or don’t choose) I think it is really important for schools to have some discussions about the reasons ‘why’ they are using or considering using these programs and how the align and support your teaching.

 I think it is worth surveying all stakeholders to determine the following: